ChrstphrHll/npc_gen/students/Rianna Belt.md

 ---
+name: Rianna Belt
+race: Elf
+hair: wavy platinum hair that's loose around the shoulders
+eyes: Pale Green
+skin: Brown
+ideal: Excitement
+trait1: Thrifty
+trait2: Repugnant
+trait: I always want to know how things work and what makes people tick.
+flaw: I have a weakness for the new intoxicants and other pleasures of this land.
+bond: My family, clan, or tribe is the most important thing in my life, even when they are far from me.
 birthday:
   numeric: 4/20
   written: 20th of Moradent
-bond: My family, clan, or tribe is the most important thing in my life, even when they are far from me.
-eyes: Green
-flaw: I have a weakness for the new intoxicants and other pleasures of this land.
-guild: Fiesn
-hair: wavy platinum hair that's loose around the shoulders
-ideal: Excitement
-name: Rianna Belt
-organizations: []
-partyID: 79
-race: Elf
 relationships:
 - name: Romen Uldreiyn
   type: partymate